immadisairaj/arrow_pad/README.md

 ```
 ![Screenshot 1](https://user-images.githubusercontent.com/40348358/155262898-14c293dd-c39d-4772-adad-4a221a3a67d7.png)

-The Arrow Pad can be customized with colors and icon styles.
+The Arrow Pad can be customized with colors, icon styles and click trigger.
 ```dart
 // custom usage
 ArrowPad(